Many women have questions when they begin using Divigel®—that’s to be expected!

 The effect of applying sunscreen and Divigel® to the same application site has not been clinically evaluated.

-However, remember that Divigel®, unlike other topical estrogen therapies, is applied to a discreet area of the upper thigh.
+However, remember that Divigel® is applied to a discreet area of the upper thigh.
 Using creams or lotions on other parts of the body should not change the absorption of Divigel® at the application site.

 To ensure that Divigel® is absorbed through the skin properly, do not wash your thigh for at least 1 hour after application.